ISISComputingGroup/ibex_developers_manual/OPI-programming-tips-and-limitations.md

 Bear in mind that both scripts and rules run **in the GUI thread** this can lead to unresponsiveness if you are doing a lot of work in them.
 You can write multithreaded scripts, see the jaws_display.opi for an example of this.

+Note that it is a programming error to call `sleep` or other similar functions directly in an OPI script - these will completely block the UI thread every time the script executes.
+Instead, use a threading pattern and only call `sleep` in a non-UI thread if you need an arbitrary wait in OPI scripts. `UIBundlingThread.addRunnable` can be used to get back onto the UI thread after the sleep is complete.

 # Utilities

 Seven utility classes are provided, but there seems to be no way to get to some of them in the online help other than to know their names and search for them: